IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 ## Add a Composite association between Classes

-Space out the diagram elements so that there is some distance between them horizontally in order to show an arrow clearly.
+Space out the diagram elements so that there is some distance between them vertically in order to show an arrow clearly.
 Feel free to resize the elements too.

 Right click on `Canvas` and select `Add Association`.
 Click thereafter on `Shape`.
 Click on the newly created arrow.
 In the `Target End` section of the Properties panel (located right of the screen) tick the `Is Collection` field.
 Then in the `Source End` un-tick the `Is Collection` field.